AutismBrainBehavior/Audio-Neural-Network-ASD-screening/README.md

 ## ADOS Audio Neural Network for ASD Screening

-This repository consists of the code used for carrying out classification of Autism Spectrum Disorder (ASD) using audio samples extracted from ADOS clinical examination recordings.
+This repository consists of the code used for carrying out classification of Autism Spectrum Disorder (ASD) using audio samples extracted from ADOS clinical examination recordings ((Paper)[https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0308388]).
 Conversion of ADOS recordings into purely audio files was done using `utilities/vac.py` file which requires `ffmpeg`.
 The neural network's code was inspired from [CNN Audio Neural Network Classifier](https://github.com/AmritK10/Urban-Sound-Classification) and modified for training and prediction over audio dataset extracted from ADOS clinical examination recordings.
 The neural network was originally used for classification of [Urban-8K](https://urbansounddataset.weebly.com/urbansound8k.html) audio dataset.

 An illustration of Audio Feature extracted from each of the audio clip can be observed as follows:
 <p align="center">